I am Dr Clement Ng, founder of TCM and You.

 Drink a cup of warm ginger water in the morning, this can help alleviate the symptoms such as fatigue, loss of appetite, insomnia due to the humid weather, and ginger can also be an appetizer that strengthens the Spleen Visceral systems, prevent coldness to the stomach and catching a cold.

 High temperatures, humidity, thundery shower, and sudden changes in the weather often induce or worsen headaches.
 Couple with lack of sleep, emotional, mental fatigue can induce headaches.
 During this period, we should avoid excessive reliance on drugs.
 The symptoms can be moderated through ensuring adequacy of fluid in-take, avoidance of cold foods, regulating your emotion and pay attention to rest, as adjuvant treatment.

 The hot and humid weather is conducive to the growth and reproduction of various fungi and bacteria.
 In addition, Singaporeans are generally prone to perspiration and the skin is often sweaty and wet.
 If they are not wiped clean and dry, the fungus will develop in our skin and cause skin diseases.
 During this period attention should be channel to personal hygiene, keeping the skin dry.
 Clothes, blankets, towels, should be clean and disinfect frequently.

-The summer weather corresponds to the Heart Qi in 5 elements, and during the period, focusing in maintaining a Healthy Heart Visceral system, is helpful in the prevention of heat and cardiovascular related illnesses.
+The summer weather corresponds to the Heart Qi under 5-Elements theory, and during this period, the health betterment focus is in maintaining a Healthy Heart Visceral system, in prevention of heat and cardiovascular related illnesses.